 China:

-Shifting production to another Asian country can reduce tariff exposure, but success rarely comes from moving everything at once.
-Instead, it depends on component-level analysis: deciding which parts are best made where and how those pieces fit into your broader supply chain.
+Shifting production to another Asian country can reduce tariff exposure, but with most countries now clustered around the same 10-12.5% baseline, the bigger opportunity lies in avoiding China-specific rates and sector-specific tariffs like the 25% Section 232 duty on semiconductors.
+Success depends on component-level analysis: deciding which parts are best made where and how those pieces fit into your broader supply chain.

-Each country offers unique strengths: China for complex technical products and integrated supply chains, Taiwan for high-tech electronics and precision components, Vietnam for cost-efficient assembly with growing capability, South Korea for advanced electronics and automotive components, and India for scale and domestic market access.
+Each country still offers distinct strengths: China for complex technical products and integrated supply chains, Taiwan for high-tech electronics and precision components (despite the semiconductor tariff), Vietnam for cost-efficient assembly with growing capability, South Korea for advanced electronics and automotive components, and India for scale and domestic market access.

 Often the most effective strategy is hybrid.
-For example, a company might source electronics from Taiwan, plastic parts from Vietnam, and complete final assembly in Mexico.
-Or they might rely on China’s supply chain strengths but move finishing steps elsewhere to balance cost and compliance.
+For example, a company might source electronics from Taiwan, plastic parts from Vietnam, and complete final assembly in Mexico, where USMCA-qualifying goods still enter the US duty-free.
+Or they might rely on China's supply chain strengths but move finishing steps elsewhere to reduce exposure to China's higher effective rate.

-Country-of-origin status requires 'substantial transformation,' meaning enough processing to change the product's tariff classification or add significant local value.
-This can involve processing that changes the product's HTS code classification.
+Country-of-origin status requires 'substantial transformation,' meaning enough processing to change the product's tariff classification or add significant local value under US customs law.
+Simple assembly or repackaging of components made elsewhere doesn't qualify.

-Documentation becomes critical throughout this process.
-You'll need detailed records proving substantial transformation occurred in Vietnam rather than just final touches.
-Companies that push boundaries risk customs disputes and penalties, while conservative, well-documented approaches provide long-term security.
+Documentation is more important now than ever.
+You'll need detailed records proving substantial transformation occurred in Vietnam rather than simple final touches, and the bar for what customs will accept has risen sharply over the past two years.
+Companies that push boundaries risk steep penalties, while conservative, well-documented approaches provide long-term security.

 The practical step is working with customs experts to determine what level of processing qualifies for your specific products before committing to a sourcing strategy.
 Understanding these requirements upfront prevents costly surprises later.

 The best defense against policy shifts is flexibility.
 That means building supply chains that span multiple regions and maintaining relationships with suppliers you don’t yet “need.”
-Many manufacturers are already moving production to alternate locations, not because it’s cheaper, but because it reduces risk if new restrictions appear.
+This past year is proof of why: manufacturers who built in flexibility adapted quickly when the tariff structure changed twice within months.
+Those who committed fully to one region based on a single year's rates found themselves recalculating everything.
+Many manufacturers are already moving production to alternate locations, not because it's cheaper, but because it reduces risk if new restrictions appear.

 Pre-qualifying suppliers, testing alternative materials, and stockpiling critical components are all part of this strategy.
 Modular product design can also help, making it easier to substitute regional components or improve shipping efficiency.